 DISM /Online /Add-Package /PackagePath:"X:\path\to\file.cab"

-for example, if the .cab file is located in the root of D drive, the command with look something like this.
+For example, if the .cab file is located in the root of the D drive, the command with look something like this.

 DISM /Online /Add-Package /PackagePath:"D:\myfile.cab"

-If you are on a 64-bit Windows 10 system and receiving an error while using the above command or if the Command Prompt is trying to run the 32-bit version on DISM tool, use the below command.
-Again, don't forget to replace the dummy path with the actual path of the CAB file.
+If you are on a 32-bit Windows 10 system and receiving an error while using the above command or if the Command Prompt is trying to run the 64-bit version on the DISM tool, use the below command.
+Again, don’t forget to replace the dummy path with the actual path of the CAB file.

 "C:\Windows\SysWOW64\Dism.exe" /Online /Add-Package /PackagePath:"X:\path\to\file.cab"

 That is all.
 It is that simple to install CAB files in Windows 10.
-If you are stuck or need some help, comment below and I will try help as much as possible.
+If you are stuck or need some help, comment below, and I will try to help as much as possible.

-If you like this article, you might also like to learn how to install Linux subsystem in Windows 10.
+If you like this article, you might also want to learn how to install Linux subsystem in Windows 10.